Chart Color Schemes

 Health performance in Narrabri is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-The rate of private health cover is relatively low at approximately 51% of the total population (~3,518 people).
-The most common medical conditions are asthma and arthritis, impacting 9.8% and 9.5% of residents respectively.
-63.3% of residents declare themselves completely clear of medical ailments compared to 66.7% across Rest of NSW.
-The area has 21.1% of residents aged 65 and over (1,470 people), which is higher than the 18.8% in Rest of NSW.
-Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.
+The rate of private health cover is relatively low at approximately 51%, covering around 3,518 people.
+The most common medical conditions are asthma and arthritis, affecting 9.8% and 9.5% of residents respectively.
+Conversely, 63.3% reported being completely clear of medical ailments, compared to 66.7% in the Rest of NSW.
+In Narrabri, 21.1% of residents are aged 65 and over (1,470 people), higher than the 18.8% in the Rest of NSW.
+Health outcomes among seniors present some challenges, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health